-Book Reviewing by C
+Book Reviewing by Cat

-Being able to read books and talk/write about how great they are is something I’ve only been doing for a short time but it’s so rewarding, especially when you find a gem from a new and unheard of author.
+Being able to read books and talk/write about how great they are is something I’ve only been doing for a short time but it’s so rewarding, especially when you find a gem from a new and unheard-of author.

 This is because I’m one of those people who loves to get completely absorbed by a book and I couldn’t do it if I had several going at once.

 Once I’ve read a book I get to writing my review that same day or the next if I finished the book late at night.
 I have to write up my review right away not only because I might forget something if I waited but I just get this urgent need to write it and I can’t move on to a new book until I do.

 If anyone’s ever read my reviews you’ll notice I write a book blurb type opening.
 I like to write the sort of reviews I’d love to read and it’s especially important on a blog, where the blurb isn’t always available, to let people know what the book is about.

 Writing the review isn’t too hard as I basically try to give all the information I’d like to know.
 I hate reading spoilers in reviews (sorry fellow reviewers who write them) so I never include any which can sometimes be hard but I think it’s very important.

-I like to include a little information about the suitability of the book, use of swear words, sex, drugs, etc. I’m not overly sensitive about books and read a wide range from kids to very dark ones with adult themes but like with movies I like to know if what I’m about to read is going to have some horrific violence, you’d be surprised how deceptive some book covers can be.
+I like to include a little information about the suitability of the book, the use of swear words, sex, drugs, etc. I’m not overly sensitive about books and read a wide range from kids to very dark ones with adult themes but like with movies I like to know if what I’m about to read is going to have some horrific violence, you’d be surprised how deceptive some book covers can be.